top of page

 5. Carers' guide to getting stuff done without leaving the house

-It can be trickier to get out and get jobs done in the winter, especially if you need to take your ‘cared for’ with you.
+It can be trickier to get out and get jobs done in the winter, especially if we need to take our ‘cared for’ with us.
 The weather and the shorter days can add extra challenges to what may already be a difficult logistical situation.

-And, while we would alway encourage ourselves to get outside when we can, here is our guide to making life a little easier.
+And, while we would always encourage getting outside when we can, here is a guide to making life a little easier from home.

 Read: Carer's guide to getting stuff done without leaving the house.